 Does the Republican Party have that sensitivity you wish it had now?

-Or somebody who is quite prominent in the media says that the only basis upon which I could possibly have supported Obama was because he was black and I was black, even though I laid out my judgment on the candidates, then we still have a problem.
+Or somebody who is quite prominent in the media says that the only basis upon which I could possibly have supported Obama was because he was black and I was black, even though I laid out my judgment on the candidates.

-And he has said some not so favorable things about you.
+And he has said some not-so-favorable things about you.

 Mr. Limbaugh, of course, is entitled to his opinion, but he's not on any membership committee.